CUModSquad/Camelot-Unchained/game/hud/README.md

 It is possible to run a development build, without any watching/reloading.

-Here is a full list of available single run production builds:
+Here is a full list of available single run development builds:

 ```sh
 yarn start build.dev